-You must be aware of JCQ awarding body instructions regarding the use of calculators in your exams
+You must be aware of JCQ awarding body instructions regarding the use of calculators in your exams e or see awarumg body msu detions regarding the di 1 O Using calculators 10.1 In this section a calculator is defined as an electronic device whose primary purpose is t carry out mathematical calculations.
+10.2 This is the published guidance on calculators unless specifically varied by an awarding body in a qualification specification.
+10.3 The instructions on the question paper will say whether calculators are allowed or not the instructions do not include such a statement, calculators should be treated as standard equipment and may be used by candidates.
+10.4 Where the use of a calculator is allowed, candidates are responsible for making sure the their calculators meet the awarding bodies' regulations.
+10.5 Candidates must be told these regulations beforehand and be familiar with the Information for candidates documents.
+10.6 During an examination a calculator must not be able to offer any of these facilities: a) language translators; b) symbolic algebra manipulation; c) symbolic differentiation or integration; d) communication with other machines or the internet.
+10.7 During an examination a calculator must not give access to pre-stored information.
+Thi includes: a) databanks; b) dictionaries; c) mathematical formulae; d) text.
+10.8 A calculator must not be borrowed from another candidate during an examination.
+10.9 Some calculators have an 'exam mode'.
+This is acceptable in examinations where the exam mode is activated and the exam mode results in the calculator becoming complia with the above requirements.

-10 Using calculators 11 In this section a calculator is defined as an electronic device whose p
+10.10 An invigilator may give a candidate a replacement calculator.

-- carry out mathematical calculations. - body in a qualification specification. - 10.3 The instructions on the question paper will say whether calculators are allowed or not.
-If the instructions do not include such a statement, calculators should be treated as standard equipment and may be used by candidates. - 10.4 Where the use of a calculator is allowed, candidates are responsible for making sure that their calculators meet the awarding bodies' regulations. - 10.5 Candidates must be told these regulations beforehand and be familiar with the Information for candidates documents. - 10.6 During an examination a calculator must not be able to offer any of these facilities: - a) language translators; - b) symbolic algebra manipulation; - c) symbolic differentiation or integration; - d) communication with other machines or the internet. - 10.7 During an examination a calculator must not give access to pre-stored information.
-This includes: - a) databanks; - b) dictionaries; - c) mathematical formulae; - d) text. - 10.8 A calculator must not be borrowed from another candidate during an examination. - 10.9 Some calculators have an 'exam mode'.
-This is acceptable in examinations where the exam mode is activated and the exam mode results in the calculator becoming compliant with the above requirements. - 10.10 An invigilator may give a candidate a replacement calculator. - 10.11 Where access is permitted to a calculator for part of an examination, it is acceptable for candidates to place their calculators on the floor under their desks in sight of the invigilator(s) for the non-calculator portion of the examination.
+10.11 Where access is permitted to a calculator for part of an examination, it is acceptable for candidates to place their calculators on the floor under their desks in sight of the invigilator(s) for the non-calculator portion of the examination.